gaetanlop/Commonlit-Readability-Competition/README.md

 * 23/07/2021: Learned SWA and implement it https://arxiv.org/pdf/1803.05407.pdf + https://pytorch.org/blog/pytorch-1.6-now-includes-stochastic-weight-averaging/
 * 24/07/2021: Understand how to get correlation between lb and cv by adding mroe regularization.
 Leads to worst cv but better correlation between lb and cv.
 * 25/07/2021: Trying to understand if adding an MLP trained on numerical features could help base roberta.
 0.491 for unique Roberta and 0.58 for the MLP on LB.
-* FIND A WAY TO DEAL WITH LONG EXCERPT
+* FIND A WAY TO DEAL WITH LONG EXCERPT LB PROBING / WITH LENGTH OF THE EXCERPT AS THE TARGET VARIABLE
 * Try pseudo labeling with std